eslint/eslint/docs/rules/no-unused-vars.md

 This option has three settings:

 * `all` - all named arguments must be used.
-* `after-used` - only arguments after the first used argument must be used.
+* `after-used` - only the last argument must be used.
 This allows you, for instance, to have two named parameters to a function and as long as you use the second argument, ESLint will not warn you about the first.
 This is the default setting.
 * `none` - do not check arguments.

 The following code: